PDModdingCommunity/PD-Loader/source-code/data/amd-tools/README.txt

   2. Run "patch shaders" from amd-tools.
 This may take several minutes.
      **WARNING** This will overwrite shader_amd.farc from existing MAMD mdata!

+ARB Patcher was developed with a lot of help from Nezarn, without whom AMD support would not be possible.